sheuno/Springback/README.md

 # Technical

-The demo uses a storyboard consisting of two view controllers
+The **Springback** demo uses a storyboard consisting of two view controllers
 - ViewController.m - an ObjC view controller which references an ObjC Springback control (class SpringbackControl)
 - ViewControllerSw.m - an ObjC view controller which references a Swift Springback control (class SpringbackControlSw) ... *this one is for all you Swift pioneers!*

 The two pieces of code are almost identifical except for the type of SpringbackControl instance.

 To embed the control into your own projects, you need only the files under the *Control* group/folder, and the control can be created programmatically or accessed like any other standard control in Interface Builder.
 Minimum deployment target is 9.0.

+The **Springbackswift** demo is similar but built from Swift-only code.
+It shares resources with the Objective C version, but the code is ALL Swift (inside the *DemoSwift* folder).

 # Objc